NexusMutual/docs/docs/using/run-a-pool.md

 ## Creating a pool

-Create a pool from [your pools](https://app.nexusmutual.io/stake).
+Create a pool from your pools on the [stake page](https://app.nexusmutual.io/stake).
 You set the pool's shape: public or private, a name of up to 80 characters, and a description of up to 500 characters.
 You also set the current management fee and the maximum management fee.

 You then set the pool's initial listings, each with a target weight and a target price.